• Agents

 Launch day goes great.
 Day two gets interesting.

-They're not a hacker in a hoodie.
-They're a bored security researcher scrolling Product Hunt, or a college student in a bug bounty Discord, or someone who just learned about Supabase two weeks ago and wants to practice.
-They don't need advanced tools.
-They need a browser, curl, and about twenty minutes.
+Tuesday afternoon, someone who isn't a customer starts poking around.
+Not a hacker in a hoodie.
+A bored researcher scrolling Product Hunt, or a college student in a bug bounty Discord.
+A browser, curl, and about twenty minutes.
+Here's exactly what they do.

 Step 1: Reconnaissance